Giomu/TENTACLES/README.md

     -   Heatmaps combined with hierarchical clustering.

     -   Tuning and fitting an MLP model for deeper analysis.

+5.  **Validation (`valConsensus`)**\
+    Validate the consensus biomarkers by testing all possible combinations on external datasets.
+This step uses six different unsupervised clustering methods to ensure generalizability.
+Visualizations include:

+    -   Model performance plots for the top N combinations of genes.

+    -   A heatmap showing AUROC values for these combinations.

 The following flowchart illustrates the functionality of TENTACLES:\